Identifying Black Holes Through Space Telescopes and Deep Learning: TESTS

 \subsection{Unbalanced datasets}

-In real observations, one of the challenges is that the datasets are unbalanced, where most of the objects are stellar and few are black holes.
+In real observations, one of the challenges is that the datasets are unbalanced, where most of the objects are star and few are black holes.
 In these unbalanced datasets, conventional accuracy may be a misleading indicator, making our model evaluation a major challenge.
 Our solution is to make the black hole a positive class and set the proper confidence level to have a larger F$_1$ score.
-The F$_1$ scores of black holes, stellar and overall with the change of confidence are shown in Fig.~\ref{fig:f1_curve}.
+The F$_1$ scores of black holes, star and overall with the change of confidence are shown in Fig.~\ref{fig:f1_curve}.
 The F$_1$ score reaches the maximum of 0.97 when the confidence level is 0.625, which is close to the desired neutral 0.5.
 The F$_1$ score between 0.2 and 0.8 is flat, which indicates our model is insensitive to the change of confidence.
 These prove the good performance of our model in unbalanced datasets.
 So we simply choose the confidence level as 0.5 in the subsequent discussion.

-To test the ability of our model to handle unbalanced datasets, we generate three groups of datasets, with the BH/stellar ratio of 1/3, 1/10 and 1/100 respectively, and $\theta_\text{AD}=1.6279\theta_c$.
+To test the ability of our model to handle unbalanced datasets, we generate three groups of datasets, with the BH/star ratio of 1/3, 1/10 and 1/100 respectively, and $\theta_\text{AD}=1.6279\theta_c$.
 All other configurations are identical to the training process in section~\ref{sec:detection}.
 The results are shown in Table~\ref{tab:ratio}.
+When the ratio decreases, mAP also decreases because the unbalanced datasets cause unbalanced training. {

+Since the final Precision and Recall are averages of those for black holes and stars, their values are influenced by both classes.
+When black holes are positive and the number of stars increases, FP rise, decreasing Precision.
+Conversely, when stars are positive and their number increases, FN rise, decreasing Recall.

+The table shows that the final metrics primarily reflect the characteristics when stars are positive, indicated by increased Precision and decreased Recall.
+This is likely because the small number of black holes means changes in star numbers have little impact on Precision and Recall for black holes, but significantly affect those for stars. }

-When the ratio decreases, mAP also decreases because the unbalanced datasets cause unbalanced training.
-Precision is increasing because more stellar means fewer false positives, and recall is decreasing because fewer black holes mean more false negatives.
-Even if the dataset is unbalanced, the result remains satisfactory, indicating that our model is robust to unbalanced datasets.
+{To sum up, even} if the dataset is unbalanced, the result remains satisfactory, indicating that our model is robust to unbalanced datasets.